aficiomaquinas/ttamayo-lista-attributes-csv/README.md

 It seems that you have to [separate your CSV into multiple segments for it to work](https://docs.woocommerce.com/document/product-csv-importer-exporter/#section-7) but again, sometimes it doesn't, at least not for me.

 I had slightly better luck with the CSV import Suite Plugin, but the columns are formatted differently and honestly it requires you to do stuff that WooCommerce should do automatically.
-Why should you fill out the variable product with all it's variations options in the `attribute:` column?
+Why should you fill out the variable product with all its variations options in the `attribute:` column?
 I don't know, but at least this script does it for you.

 Installation